liaochunyang/liaochunyang.github.io/_pages/cv.md

 Publications
 =====
 Preprints
 1. Learning from Non-Random Data in Hilbert Spaces: An Optimal Recovery Perspective.
+Submitted.
-( With S. Foucart, S. Shahrampour, and Y. Wang).
+(With S. Foucart, S. Shahrampour, and Y. Wang).

 Teaching
 ======